-- The book is original and does not infringe any copyright or violate any other right of any third parties.
+- The manuscript is original and does not infringe any copyright or violate any other right of any third parties.

 - The manuscript has not been formally published in any other press.

-- The book contains nothing that is unlawful, libellous, or which would, if published, constitute a breach of contract or confidence or commitment given to secrecy.
+- The manuscript contains nothing that is unlawful, libellous, or which would, if published, constitute a breach of contract or confidence or commitment given to secrecy.

 - The authors agree to the Creative Commons Attribution License 4.0 agreement under which to peer-reviewed journal is licensed, and grants Vilnius University Press permission to publish the unpublished and original manuscript, the abstract forming part thereof, all associated supplemental material, and subsequent, if necessary, errata under the Creative Commons Attribution License (CC-BY-4.0).
-This is not applied for the books published by Vilnius University Press.
-Books and other publications are copyrighted following Vilnius University Intellectual Property Policy.
+This is applied also for the Open Access books published by Vilnius University Press.
+Some books and other publications are copyrighted following Vilnius University Intellectual Property Policy.

 As a publisher in scholarly research, Vilnius University Press recognizes the roles of both librarian and publisher as custodian of scholarly content, and is committed to the preservation of the scholarship in its research for generations to come.
 We see digital preservation as the set of processes and activities that ensure information which now exists in digital formats is backed up and distributed to guarantee continued access for the long term.